turingschool/launch-curriculum/module4/lessons/Week1/ReviewingConcepts.md

 1. Create a branch called `models`
 2. In your Caravan project, add classes outlined below.
-3. Commit after each class is complete - you should have 3 commits!
+3. Commit after each class is complete.
-4. When all three classes have been built, merge your `models` branch into your `main` branch.
+4. When all three classes have been built, create a Pull Request to merge your `models` branch into your `main` branch.
-5. Push your main branch to GitHub.
+5. Merge your branch into `main` (using your PR!).

 <section class='call-to-action' markdown='1'>

 **Passenger**
 A passenger has a Name, an Age, a Destination, and a Wagon